soaringDistributions/site_distLLC/README.md

 drivers), and if this is perceived as some issue, any &#39;cease-and-desist&#39; should be sent directly to those third party distributors (ie. NVIDIA, Debian, Ubuntu, OEMs, etc), NOT to Soaring Distributions LLC itself.
-Soaring Distributions LLC may not be able to prove, but does not discount, that those distributors (ie. at least NVIDIA) may be coercively, flagrantly, willfully, exploiting for commercial gain, to the extent of many years and multiple billions of dollars, violating the GPLv2 copyright license of the Linux kernel.
+Soaring Distributions LLC may not yet on its own be able to prove, but does not discount, that those distributors (ie. at least NVIDIA) may be coercively, flagrantly, willfully, exploiting for commercial gain, to the extent of many years and multiple billions of dollars, violating the GPLv2 copyright license of the Linux kernel.

 To the extent legally possible, Soaring Distributions LLC should be reasonably expected to publish, and specifically make relevant